 - Kung-Fu Jesus at one point declares "We've reached that time during which the game has really done most of what it can do in terms of being awful."
 Immediately upon saying this, an explosive crate flung by an orange Time Dimension blasts pokecapn out of the air, and shortly thereafter he tries to jump to the next platform only to be kept hovering between instant death from a black Time Dimension and instant death from the quicksand.Illuminatus Vespucci: Well, that was kind of new.

 - At one point, the goons state that "anything is better than that nightmare", followed by a hideously broken Mach Speed Zone.

 - Right before starting Shadow's Dusty Desert, pokecapn realizes he hasn't saved. medibot pipes in with "You'll be fine, it's just a desert level."
-You can imagine what ensues after that.
+You can imagine what ensues after that. note

 - The Power of Friendship: The Posse coming together after Pokecapn's breakdown and figuring out which of them is good at which stages.
 It works.

 - Theme Music Power-Up: The Last Episode ended up being the single most difficult and harrowing segment of the game—seven consecutive levels with only five lives and less than half the checkpoints you could reasonably expect, rendered into a virtual Platform Hell due to teleporting instant death black holes.
 It eventually reduced the group into mostly silence except for Kung-Fu Jesus chanting song lyrics.
 When they got to the final and second most difficult segment—Shadow's—Kung-Fu Jesus had gotten to the lyrics to "Down Under".
 When they manage to finish Shadow's segment and defeat the level once and for all, Kung-Fu Jesus stops chanting the song, and the entire group finish singing it together.